Pokémon: Mewtwo Strikes Back – Evolution

-Pokémon: Mewtwo Strikes Back – Evolution (Note: Originally released in Japan as Mewtwo Strikes Back: EVOLUTION (ミュウツーの逆襲 EVOLUTION, Myūtsū no Gyakushū EVOLUTION)) is a 2019 Japanese animated fantasy film directed by Kunihiko Yuyama and Motonori Sakakibara.
-The film is the twenty-second installment in the Pokémon film series and a CGI remake of Pokémon: The First Movie (1998) and the third and final film in the Sun & Moon series.
+Pokémon: Mewtwo Strikes Back – Evolution (Note: Originally released in Japan as Mewtwo Strikes Back: Evolution (ミュウツーの逆襲 Evolution, Myūtsū no Gyakushū Eboryūshon)) is a 2019 Japanese animated fantasy film directed by Kunihiko Yuyama and Motonori Sakakibara.
+It is the twenty-second film of the Pokémon anime series and a CGI remake of Pokémon: The First Movie (1998).
 The film was animated by OLM, Inc., OLM Digital, and Sprite Animation Studios.
-At the same time, the events of the CGI remake film take place during the first season of Pokémon: Indigo League.
+At the same time, the events of the film take place during Pokémon: Indigo League.
 It was released in Japan on July 12, 2019, and on Netflix worldwide on February 27, 2020.

 Plot

-Scientist Dr. Fuji is hired by Giovanni, leader of Team Rocket, to utilize his expertise in cloning in order to create a living weapon based on an eyelash from Mythical Pokémon Mew.
+Scientist Dr. Fuji is hired by Giovanni, leader of Team Rocket, to utilize his expertise in cloning to create a living weapon based on an eyelash from Pokémon Mew.
 Soon after the weapon is created, it gains sentience and is named Mewtwo.

 Several years later, Mewtwo has fully awakened from a long slumber in a laboratory on New Island and learns of his origin as Mew's clone from Dr. Fuji.
 Infuriated that Fuji and his colleagues see him as nothing more than an experiment, he unleashes his psychic powers and destroys the laboratory, killing Fuji and the rest of the scientists.
 Giovanni, witnessing the carnage afar, approaches and convinces Mewtwo to work with him to hone his powers.
 However, after Mewtwo learns of his purpose to be a weapon for Giovanni's benefit, he escapes back to New Island, where he plots his revenge against humanity.

 After Mewtwo rebuilds the laboratory and establishes a base there, he invites several trainers with hologram messages to battle the greatest Pokémon Master in the world at New Island.
 Ash Ketchum, Misty, and Brock receive a message and accept the invitation, but when they arrive at the port city, Old Shore Wharf, Mewtwo creates a storm, causing the boats on the wharf to be closed off for safety.
 As a result, Ash's group is picked up by Team Rocket disguised as captains on a Lapras-shaped sailboat.
 After the storm sinks their vessel in the middle of the ocean, Ash and his friends use their Pokémon instead to reach New Island.